 When we say ‘no medical exam,’ we mean no paramedical exam.
 It helps to understand what it entails so you can decide if paying the higher premiums for no exam is worth it.

 A paramedical exam is a quick overview of your health.
 A technician or nurse comes to you (or you go to them).
 They ask specific health questions about your current health and health history.
-They take a few blood samples and a urine sample, and you’re on your way.
+They take a few drops of blood and a urine sample, and you’re on your way.

-The technician or nurse evaluates your results from the tests, and the insurance company pulls your Medical Information Bureau information as well as your prescription records.
+The technician or nurse evaluates your test results, and the insurance company pulls your Medical Information Bureau information and your prescription records.
 They use all this information to decide if you’re eligible for life insurance.

 How to Get Whole Life Insurance as a Senior?